-18-wheeler catches fire on I-20 bridge at state line
+18-wheeler tanker truck catches fire on I-20 bridge at state line

 AUGUSTA, Ga.
-(WRDW/WAGT) - Smoke is billowing into the air as responders are rushing to an 18-wheeler tanker truck on fire on the Georgia side of the I-20 bridge.
+(WRDW/WAGT) - Smoke is billowing into the air as responders are rushing to an 18-wheeler tanker truck on fire on the Georgia side of the I-20 bridge after a two vehicle collision.

+Both vehicles were engulfed in flames but the fire is currently under control.

 Details are limited but police are directing traffic off I-20 heading into South Carolina.
 I-20 Eastbound is closed down.
+RCSO is blocking the eastbound ramp from Riverwatch Parkway onto I-20.
+Expect heavy traffic as drivers detour to avoid the back-up for the next few hours.
 Drivers are encouraged to find an alternate route.

 There have been no serious injuries reported.